 Here’s where the math really starts to favor capped composite.
 A typical wood garden bed might last five to seven years before it needs to be completely replaced.
 A composite garden structure, on the other hand, can last for decades with minimal upkeep.
 When you compare the cost of rebuilding a wood structure two, three, or even four times to the one-time cost of a composite alternative, the savings become obvious.
 You’re not just saving money on materials; you’re also saving your valuable weekend hours.
 That time you would have spent on repairs can be spent enjoying your garden instead.

-How Can You Use Capped Composite Boards in Your Yard?
+Creative Ways to Use Capped Composite in Your Garden

 Capped composite boards are incredibly versatile, making them a go-to material for a wide range of outdoor projects.
 If you're looking to create a cohesive and beautiful yard, these boards can be the common thread that ties everything together.
 From containing your vegetable patch to creating a private backyard oasis, their uses are limited only by your imagination.
 Let’s look at some of the most popular ways you can incorporate capped composite boards into your landscape design.